migtools/cpma/docs/scenarios/manifests/README.md

 ### 1. Prerequisites

-Prior to working with CPMA you need to deploy an OCP 3.7+ cluster(OCP 3.7, 3.9, 3.10, 3.11 will be supported).
+Prior to working with CPMA you need to deploy an OCP 3.7+ cluster(OCP 3.7, 3.9, 3.10, 3.11 are supported).
 There are to 2 ways for cpma to obtain desired configurations:

-1. SSH, CPMA is capable to connect to cluster using SSH and fetch configurations to a local directory.
-For using SSH it's required to have a proper private key and SSH user may require sudo permissions for reading configurations.
+1. Remotely retrieve configuration files using SSH, which are then stored locally (directory determined by `<workdir>` parameter) and under remote hostname sub directory.
+Proper SSH credentials (user, port and ssh key) are required with user having access to configuration files (sudo access might be necessary).

-2. Configurations stored in local directory, it's possible to manualy download configuration and feed them to CPMA.
+2. Locally stored configuration files.
+If option 1 is not possible, files can be retrieved prior to executing CPMA.
+The configuration files are expected to be located in `<workdir>` parameter and under the FQDN target hostname.

 ---